Cartoonito (Asia)

-Cartoonito is the brand of two feeds that air animated series for preschoolers: Cartoonito Asia and Cartoonito Australia.
-Both are owned by Warner Bros.
+Cartoonito is pan-Asian television channel that air animated series for preschoolers owned by Warner Bros.
 Discovery Asia-Pacific.

 The original version of Cartoonito was launched on 1 December 2012, replacing Boomerang Asia.
 The channel would close on 1 January 2015, with Boomerang relaunched as part of the 2015 global rebrand.

 As part of Cartoonito's 2021 relaunch, the brand returned to Asia as a block on Cartoon Network and Boomerang in March and May 2022 respectively; the block shifted to Boomerang full-time in November.
 On 28 June 2023, Warner Bros.
 Discovery announced that Cartoonito would once again become its own channel, and the switchover from Boomerang took place on 28 July.

 Availability

 Malaysia

 In Malaysia, Cartoonito broadcasts via Unifi TV plus local advertisements from the service providers.

 Philippines

 In the Philippines, Cartoonito broadcasts as a channel and its programming came straight from the pan-Asian feed.